Optimal stopping of an Ornstein-Uhlenbeck bridge: Solution of the reformulated problem: a direct approach

-Once we have the Lipschitz continuity of the boundary on real bounded sets, this implying piecewise monotonicity, we proceed to illustrate in the following proposition how to obtain the principle of smooth fit, which, as we highlighted before, is required to provide a unique solution to the associated free-boundary problem \eqref{eq:free-boundary1}--\eqref{eq:free-boundary3}.
+Once we have the Lipschitz continuity of the boundary on bounded sets, we proceed to illustrate in the following proposition how to obtain the principle of smooth fit, which, as we highlighted before, is required to provide a unique solution to the associated free-boundary problem \eqref{eq:free-boundary1}--\eqref{eq:free-boundary3}.

 \begin{proposition}[The smooth-fit condition] \ \\ For all $s\geq 0$, $y\mapsto W(s, y)$ is differentiable at $y = b(s)$.
 Moreover, $\partial_x W(s, b(s)) = \partial_x G(s, b(s))$. \end{proposition}

 \begin{proof} Recall that we have already obtained in \eqref{eq:W_x} an explicit form for $\partial_x W$ away from the boundary, namely,